 I won’t go into how to figure out what your risk tolerance level is, a quick google search yields a bunch of great articles and quizzes on figuring that out.
 I will say that it’s important to take your risk tolerance into consideration when making financial choices.

 Imagine if I suddenly decided that I was going to follow a formula for how to make my financial decisions, without giving any thought to my personal preferences for risk.
-According to conventional wisdom, I might still pay off my student loans, but I might not bother to pay down my car loan and instead start saving more aggressively retirement.
+According to conventional wisdom, I might still pay off my student loans, but I might not bother to pay down my car loan or buy insurance and instead start saving more aggressively retirement.
 I might also put down 5-10% on a house instead of 20% in order to take advantage of historically low-interest rates.

 While this might sound like a perfectly reasonable plan for someone in the middle of the risk tolerance spectrum and positively boring to the world’s risk takers, to me, this plan is a recipe for sleepless nights and worry.
 By not factoring in my risk tolerance, I’d be setting myself up for failure from the start.